 The City of Pleasant Ridge maintains a City Hall at 23925 Woodward Ave., with administrative offices and Council chambers.
 The City also has a sevenmember police force.
 In addition to standard police duties, the department offers a "vacation house watch" service to residents.
-Dispatch services are contracted with the City of Berkley on evenings, weekends, and holidays.
-Along with the Recreation Department and facilities described above, these constitute the scope of community facilities fully or mostly maintained by Pleasant Ridge.
+Dispatch services are contracted with the City of Berkley.
+Along with the Recreation Department and facilities described in the previous section, these constitute the scope of community facilities fully or mostly maintained by Pleasant Ridge.